bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 To add steps to a workflow simply include `steps:` and then add the step(s).

-For example here is how to run two script steps after each other:
+For example, here is how to run two script steps after each other:

     format_version: 1.3.1
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git